Mayonnaise (band): History

 In 2014, keyboardist Jaztin Mercado left the band to move to Singapore.
 In the same year, the band recruited Maan Furio to play guitars, as well as do backing vocals.
 In late 2014, bassist and backing vocalist Poch Villalon also left the band to pursue other interests.
-Villalon has since been a session player for Rico Blanco and synth player of Silent Sanctuary after departing and was replaced by Nikki Tirona to fill in his position as bassist and backing vocalist for the band.
+Villalon has since been a session player for Rico Blanco and regular synth player and backing vocalist of Silent Sanctuary after departing and was replaced by Nikki Tirona to fill in his position as bassist and backing vocalist for the band.
 In mid-2015, lead guitarist Aaron Brosoto left the band to pursue other interests as well.

 In November 2017, guitarist and backing vocalist Maan Furio amicably left the band to pursue a professional career in Dubai, UAE.
 Keano Swing later filled in her spot as replacement.
 However, later in 2020, Furio returned to the band as a session guitarist and backing vocalist.

 In November 2019, a remastered version of the band's eponymous debut album was released in commemoration of their 15th anniversary.

-The song Jopay experienced a resurgence in popularity after becoming viral in Tiktok in late 2022 and early 2023, attributed to its use as part of the soundtrack of the 2022 film Ngayon Kaya.
+The song "Jopay" experienced a resurgence in popularity after becoming viral on Tiktok in late 2022 and early 2023, attributed to its use as part of the soundtrack of the 2022 film Ngayon Kaya.

 The song entered the top 25 in Billboard's Philippines Songs chart, spending a total of 12 weeks and peaking at number 5.
-Mayonaise acknowledged their 2005 song's popularity by performing it live together with Kosang Marlon, a social media personality who popularized a modified rendition of the song on Tiktok.
+Mayonnaise acknowledged their 2004 song's popularity by performing it live together with Kosang Marlon, a social media personality who popularized a modified rendition of the song on Tiktok.